Upper Kedron - Ferny Grove

 AreaSearch assessment of residential development activity positions Upper Kedron - Ferny Grove among the top 25% of areas assessed nationwide

-When compared to Greater Brisbane, Upper Kedron - Ferny Grove has 77.0% more building activity per person, offering buyers greater choice.
-However, building activity has slowed in recent years.
-The majority of new building activity consists of detached houses (92.0%), with medium and high-density housing making up the remaining 8.0%.
-This sustains the area's suburban identity, with a concentration of family homes suited to buyers seeking space.
-With around 337 people per dwelling approval, Upper Kedron - Ferny Grove shows a developing market.
-Population forecasts indicate that the area will gain approximately 1,758 residents by 2041.
-Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.
+While offering buyers greater choice, building activity has slowed in recent years.
+The area's new building activity comprises 92.0% detached houses and 8.0% medium and high-density housing, maintaining its suburban identity with a focus on family homes.
+With around 337 people per dwelling approval, Upper Kedron - Ferny Grove exhibits a developing market.
+Population forecasts project an increase of 1,758 residents by 2041.
+Given current development patterns, new housing supply is expected to meet demand, creating favorable conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development